SERMOS-LAB/Grid-Based-Home-Detection/README.md

 ---

-For full API documentation and examples, see the [online documentation](docs/build/html/index.html) or the `docs/` directory.
+For full API documentation and examples, see the `docs/` directory.